Lady Anne Clifford: At court

-She danced in masques with Queen Anne of Denmark, consort of King James I, and played the Nymph of the Air in Samuel Daniel's masque Tethys's Festival, and played roles in several of the early court masques by Ben Jonson, including The Masque of Beauty (1608) and The Masque of Queens (1609).
+Anne Clifford never became a lady in waiting or lady of the queen's privy chamber, but she danced in masques with Anne of Denmark.
+She played the Nymph of the Air in Samuel Daniel's masque Tethys's Festival, and took roles in several of the early court masques by Ben Jonson, including The Masque of Beauty (1608) and The Masque of Queens (1609).
 In April 1613 she joined Anne of Denmark's progress to Bath.